Meeting the Challenges of an Ageing Workforce

 We understand the importance of building confidence and a sense of community among older workers.
 Our programs include mentorship and support through alumni networks, helping participants navigate their career transitions and build lasting professional networks.
 This supportive environment fosters resilience and encourages continuous learning.

 Meeting the challenges of an aging workforce requires a multifaceted approach that addresses skills, discrimination, financial security, and workplace flexibility.
 Funders have a critical role to play in supporting initiatives that tackle these issues and promote the well-being and productivity of older workers.
-By investing in organizations like Generation, funders can help create sustainable solutions that benefit individuals, businesses, and society as a whole.
-Learn more about supporting our work today.
+By investing in organizations like Generation United States, funders can help create sustainable solutions that benefit individuals, businesses, and society as a whole.